VIN-y/MissChanger/STL_Config_Instructions/README.md

 This folder contains the STLs, config files, and instructions for both the latest and past version of MissChanger.

-Each versions are enclosed in their own folder.
+Each versions are enclosed in their own folder in the [MissChanger Archive](https://drive.proton.me/urls/3CDH12JTMW#YhJ5K3t4AadW).
 These folder should contains all the information that is available and relevant to that version of the system.
-Nevertheless, this directory structure was not fully fleshed out until v1.1.
-Therefore, the documentation for versions that are older than v1.1. might not be functional.
+Nevertheless, this directory structure was not fully fleshed out until v1.1, and CAD models reservation were not properly done until v1.2.
+Therefore, the documentation for versions that are older than v1.1 might not be functional, and no CAD file older than v1.2. is avaliable.

 # Design Record